hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 ## Operational model with PLDM for RDE

 The implementation of PLDM for RDE standard, in both iLO and devices, changes the iLO role from "active" to "pass-through".
-In this configuration, the iLO receives HTTP requests from Redfish clients and translates then into a set of RDE requests to the device.
+In this configuration, the iLO receives HTTP requests from Redfish clients and translates them into a set of RDE requests to the device.
 When the PLDM dialog between the iLO and the device is over, the iLO sends back a final HTTP response to the Redfish client (See picture below).

 ![Operational model with PLDM for RDE](/img/withpldmrde.png "Operational model with PLDM for RDE")